 Choking Sun/Flickr

-A little spice always makes things nice, and cayenne pepper is amongst the healthiest ways to pique our taste buds.
-They are perennial plants that prefer the warm temperatures of the tropics and sub-tropics but can, again, be cultivated in pots.
+A little spice always makes things nice, and cayenne pepper is among the healthiest ways to pique our taste buds.
+They are perennial plants that prefer the warm temperatures of the tropics and sub-tropics, but can, again, be cultivated in pots.
 It can be used topically for muscle and joint pain, and internally, it aids in detoxifying the body.

-Sage is one of the lesser utilized herbs, but that is certainly no reflection on its flavor.
-It makes fantastic tea and gives gravies, stews and stuffings a full-bodied flavor that keeps us coming back.
-It can be grown indoors in colder climates but will need a sunny window and possibly a spot near a fluorescent bulb for enough light.
+Sage is one of the lesser-utilized herbs, but that is certainly no reflection on its flavor.
+It makes fantastic tea and gives gravies, stews, and stuffings a full-bodied flavor that keeps us coming back.
+It can be grown indoors in colder climates, but will need a sunny window and possibly a spot near a fluorescent bulb for enough light.
 Sage is great for the brain, thought to help with alertness and mood elevation.
-It has also been tested for its ability to help memory in Alzheimer patients.
+It has also been tested for its ability to help memory in Alzheimer’s patients.

 Rob Larson/Flickr

-Also known as cilantro (typically leaves are referred to as cilantro, the seeds coriander), coriander is a beautiful annual plant that provides a fresh flavor.
+Also known as cilantro (typically leaves are referred to as cilantro, the seeds are coriander), coriander is a beautiful annual plant that provides a fresh flavor.
 They don’t love overly hot weather, and they’ll flower under the stress of heat.
-Luckily, their flowers are fantastic food for insects as well, and bolting plants are no problem with regards to harvesting coriander seeds.
-Health-wise, it is good for intestinal problems and fighting off bacteria like E. coli and salmonella.
+Luckily, their flowers are fantastic food for insects as well, and bolting plants are no problem with regard to harvesting coriander seeds.
+Health-wise, it is good for intestinal problems and fighting off bacteria like E. coli and Salmonella.

 Mustard is a versatile addition to the garden, as it can be used for spicy greens that’ll spruce up a bed of lettuce and for seeds as a spice or the more often utilized condiment.
 Medicinally, it is a cumulative cancer inhibitor, and due to its spiciness, it’s respected as a remedy for congestion and lack of appetite.